Revelation 19:20

 you.

-he is also called Satan.
-The word "satan"
+devil is against you.
+That is why he is also called Satan.
+The word "satan" means

-means adversary.
-The greatest competition that is taking place in the world
+adversary.
+The greatest competition that is taking place in the world today is

-today is the competition between good and evil.
+the competition between good and evil.
 Which side are you on?
-If you
+If you are on the

-are on the side of good, then you will have adversaries, and your greatest
+side of good, then you will have adversaries, and your greatest adversary is

-adversary is Satan.
-It should help to make the battle a little easier and the
+Satan.
+It should help to make the battle a little easier and the burdens a

-burdens a little lighter when you already know that you are on the winning
+little lighter when you already know that you are on the winning side.
+That is

-side.
-That’s one of the blessings of this part of the Book of Revelation.
-It
+one of the blessings of this part of the Book of Revelation.
+It tells us about

 touches this theme.
 Part of the third verse of the hymn says: